Standard 1.4: British Influences on American Government

 How did experiments in democracy and democratic government that began in the 13 North American colonies connect to modern day United States governmental ideas and practices?
 The modules in this chapter explore democracy and voting in colonial America, the impact of Anne Hutchinson's religious dissent, and current debates over extending voting rights to 16 and 17-year-olds.

-You can also explore this topic at our wiki page for British Influences on American Government.
+You can explore this topic further at our wiki page for British Influences on American Government.

-1.INVESTIGATE: The Mayflower Compact, Colonial Governments, and Who Voted in Early America, and a Rebellion Against a King
+1.INVESTIGATE: The Mayflower Compact, Colonial Governments, Who Voted in Early America, and a Rebellion Against a King

 The Mayflower Compact